What controls the Fe II strength in active galactic nuclei?: Conclusions and Implications

-\acknowledgments DXB thanks Kirk Korista, Martin Gaskell, Aaron Barth, Alessandro Marconi, Philippe V\'{e}ron, Daniel Proga and Xueguang Zhang for the helpful discussions and comments, thanks Monique Joly and Feng Yuan for useful comments, and thanks Sheng-Miao Wu, Lei Chen and Fu-Guo Xie for their warm hospitality and brainstorming discussions during my two visits in Shanghai Observatory.
-We thank Zhen-Ya Zheng for the help in improving IDL figures.
-This work is supported by Chinese NSF grants NSF-10533050, NSF-10703006 and NSF-10728307, a CAS Knowledge Innovation Program (Grant No. KJCX2-YW-T05), and a National 973 Project of China (2007CB815403).
+\acknowledgments We thank the anonymous referee for his/her thorough, critical, and helpful comments.
+X.-B.\,D. thanks Kirk Korista, Martin Gaskell, Aaron Barth, Alessandro Marconi, Philippe V\'{e}ron, Monique Joly, Daniel Proga, Xueguang Zhang, and Feng Yuan for helpful discussions and comments.
+He is grateful to Sheng-Miao Wu, Lei Chen, and Fu-Guo Xie for their warm hospitality and brainstorming discussions during visits to Shanghai Observatory.
+We thank Zhen-Ya Zheng for help in improving the IDL figures, and Yifei Chen, Qian Long and Paul Collison for computing support.
+This work is supported by Chinese NSF grants NSF-10703006, NSF-10728307, NSF-10973013, NSF-11033007, and NSF-11073019, a CAS Knowledge Innovation Program (Grant No. KJCX2-YW-T05), a National 973 Project of China (2009CB824800), and the Fundamental Research Funds for the Central Universities (USTC WK2030220004).
+The research of L.C.H. is supported by the Carnegie Institution for Science.
+The visit of X.-B.\,D. to Carnegie Observatories is mainly supported by OATF, USTC (up to April 2010).
 Funding for the SDSS and SDSS-II has been provided by the Alfred P. Sloan Foundation, the Participating Institutions, the National Science Foundation, the U.S. Department of Energy, the National Aeronautics and Space Administration, the Japanese Monbukagakusho, the Max Planck Society, and the Higher Education Funding Council for England.
 The SDSS Web Site is http://www.sdss.org/.
 The SDSS is managed by the Astrophysical Research Consortium for the Participating Institutions.
 The Participating Institutions are the American Museum of Natural History, Astrophysical Institute Potsdam, University of Basel, University of Cambridge, Case Western Reserve University, University of Chicago, Drexel University, Fermilab, the Institute for Advanced Study, the Japan Participation Group, Johns Hopkins University, the Joint Institute for Nuclear Astrophysics, the Kavli Institute for Particle Astrophysics and Cosmology, the Korean Scientist Group, the Chinese Academy of Sciences (LAMOST), Los Alamos National Laboratory, the Max-Planck-Institute for Astronomy (MPIA), the Max-Planck-Institute for Astrophysics (MPA), New Mexico State University, Ohio State University, University of Pittsburgh, University of Portsmouth, Princeton University, the United States Naval Observatory, and the University of Washington.